Linux 软件免费装

 The plugin's syntax highlighting of CSS (available as of WP 4.9) honors the built-in setting for whether syntax highlighting should be enabled or not.
 To disable syntax highlighting, go to your profile page.
 Next to "Syntax Highlighting", click the checkbox labeled "Disable syntax highlighting when editing code".
 Note that this checkbox disables syntax highlighting throughout the admin interface and not just specifically for the plugin's settings page.

-Does this plugin include unit tests?
+Does this plugin have unit tests?

 更新日志: